GUIDE: Discussing life insurance with your partner

 Take stock of all your debts and assets.
 If you have your own house, then what are the mortgage payments and outstanding mortgage debt?
 What is the premium for your car loan?
 How long will it take to pay off your student debt?

-These costs mount further if you have children.
+These costs mount further if you Life insurance for childrenhave children.
 How much do you spend on child care?
 What about their future education needs?

 Most families depend on more than one person’s income to meet their financial needs.
 Without the support of one spouse, the other might get overburdened in light of all these costs.
 A life insurance policy can guarantee that your family’s quality of life will continue to be met, even after you’re gone.